Skip to main content

 How Does Testosterone Therapy Influence Cognitive Processes?

-The proposed mechanisms by which testosterone may exert its are multifaceted.
+The proposed mechanisms by which testosterone may exert its cognitive effects are multifaceted.
 One key area of investigation is its role in neuroprotection.
 Testosterone has been shown to have a protective effect on neurons, potentially shielding them from age-related damage and degeneration.

 It may also influence the production and regulation of neurotransmitters, the chemical messengers that facilitate communication between brain cells.
 Furthermore, testosterone can impact cerebral blood flow, ensuring that the brain receives the oxygen and nutrients it needs to function optimally.